-12. Communal Description of Site: The communal gardens of Wells House, Well Walk are part of the LA designation: LB Camden Managed by gardens of estate owned by Camden, though many flats have been bought under the Right to Buy Hampstead Conservation Housing - Wells House Area. district area and Gertrude around the lawns, and some trees.
-Hampstead Local Plan: manager John Jekyll's garden, Local Significance: (Historical and Beauty) Biodiversity Corridors; Rice Well Walk • Green corridors Well Walk the Spa revival in the 1730s.
+12. Communal gardens of Wells House and Gertrude Jekyll's garden, Well Walk Description of Site: The communal gardens of Wells House, Well Walk are part of the estate owned by Camden, though many flats have been bought under the Right to Buy scheme.
+The grounds are mainly laid to lawn with geometric bedding and planters around the lawns, and some trees.
+Local Significance: (Historical and Beauty) The flats and grounds are built on the site of the second Long Room and Ballroom of the Spa revival in the 1730s.
 These Spas buildings were converted to residencies, but bombed in WW2 and the current housing built in 1948.
 The gardens in front of Burgh House were originally part of Burgh House gardens.
 In 1908 Dr George Williamson commissioned Gertrude Jekyll to design the gardens of Burgh House, and this is the main remaining section.
 While Camden have re-built the gardens and put new walls around them, nevertheless there are areas of path that retain the original materials and the outline of paths and beds that is so typical of Gertrude Jekyll have been retained.
 Use by Local Community: The flats of Wells House have no private outdoor space; these communal green spaces are residents' sole amenity for children's play, dog walking, gardening and outdoor recreation.
 Estate residents contribute towards caring for the garden, managed by Camden's Housing district area manager.
 Hampstead Ward has only 0.1sqm of play space provision per child, by far the lowest in the borough, where the proposed quantity standard for children's play provision 0.65 sq.m per child.
 Atkins Camden Open Space, Sport and Recreation Study Version 1.0 24 February 2014.
-13. Heath Hurst This communal garden is leased and run by the Heath Hurst Gardens Association Hampstead Local Plan: Age Concern, HHRA wish to Gardens (HHGA) for all the residents of all houses in Heath Hurst Road, both north and south.
-Description of Space: It is sited over the entrance of the tunnel for the North London line west of Hampstead Heath rail station.
+LA designation: Hampstead Conservation Area.
+Hampstead Local Plan: Biodiversity Corridors; Green corridors LB Camden Managed by Housing - district area manager John Rice 13.
+Heath Hurst Gardens This communal garden is leased and run by the Heath Hurst Gardens Association (HHGA) for all the residents of all houses in Heath Hurst Road, both north and south.
+Description of Space : It is sited over the entrance of the tunnel for the North London line west of Hampstead Heath rail station.
 It consist mainly of grass (a large area with football goal posts), trees, shrubs and flowers both wild and cultivated, and a play area with swings and a climbing frame.
 Richness of Wildlife: Trees here include poplars, sycamore, ash and elder.
 Residents report seeing foxes, squirrels, many bird species, newts, frogs, abundant insect life hence bats that hunt there too, and bees enticed by the flowers and flowering shrubs.
 Use by Local Community: Heath Hurst Gardens are kept locked with all residents of all houses of Heath Hurst Road having access.
 It is an area for children from Heath Hurst Road to play safely, and for adults to have a tranquil green area for relaxation - some Heath Hurst Road houses - due to the railway line and lay-out of other roads in the area - do not have large private rear gardens.
 HHRA maintain the communal garden and trees, and the access.
-Biodiversity Corridors; Camden are the freeholders. maintain the communal garden and trees and are about to re-sign a further lease on this plot.
-14. Pryors Description of Space: The Pryors has a large communal garden between Blocks A & B. It Hampstead Local Plan: Biodiversity Corridors; The Pryors Ltd was set up in 1976 The garden is managed by
+Hampstead Local Plan: Biodiversity Corridors; Age Concern, Camden are the freeholders.
+HHRA wish to maintain the communal garden and trees and are about to re-sign a further lease on this plot.
+14. Pryors Description of Space : The Pryors has a large communal garden between Blocks A & B. It has a huge area laid to grass, has many trees, hedges, shrubs and flower beds.
+Hampstead Local Plan: Biodiversity Corridors; The Pryors Ltd was set up in 1976 The garden is managed by